xCronex/xCronex/README.md

 - 👋 Hi, I’m Andu
 - 🌱 I’m currently learning HTML/CSS/JS
+- I'm learning and working on personal projects in C# for almost 8 years.

 <!---
 xCronex/xCronex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.